Minghnag-Li/COMP5047/COMP5047_Backend/README.md

    to run the backend.

-4. GET http://localhost:8000/tts to generate a TTS wav file on the server.
+4. GET http://192.168.137.1:8000/tts to generate a TTS WAV file on the server.

 5. GET http://192.168.137.1:8000/tts/result to get the result of TTS.

+> [!note]
+>
+> 192.168.137.1 is the default host IP of a Windows hotspot.
+If you change the host, you need to modify the code in google_tts.cpp in PlatformIO project.